 Connally has known Everitt for many years, and their working relationship goes back to prior employers—back before either of them arrived at Integrity Wireline.
 Said Connally: “When we were working over at API, when I was an operations manager, I could call on Mark to do anything.
 Mark had a wide clientele when he was an engineer for API.
 That’s because there were a lot of customers who just wanted Mark, and wanted him forever.
 He’s very knowledgeable.

 “Plus, he’s a big family man,” Connally said.
 “He’s very involved with his kids.
-He’s also very involved with his community and he does a lot with the athletic booster club.
+His community is important to him.
+He does a lot with the athletic booster club.
 He’s a big Christian.
-He’s a deacon at his church.
+At his church, He’s a deacon.
 He’s just a good guy.”

 Everitt grew up in Denver City, Texas, a town about 15 miles from the border of New Mexico, lying about 25 miles northeast of Hobbs.
 It’s oil country.
 Mark and his wife have one son who entered into studies at Texas Tech University in the fall of 2019.
 They have another son who is a high school sophomore, and their lone daughter is a seventh grader.
 They maintain their home in Albany, Texas.